UplandsDynamic/VideoTagger/VideoTagger/README.rst

 ------------

 - Take timestamped notes at any point in a video at the tap of a button.
-- Run, control and note-take on multiple video streams, simultaneously.
+- Run, control and note-take on multiple video streams.

 ---------
 **Usage**